 After taking into consideration like: ease-of-use, price, audio/video quality, mobility, and unique features, I’ve whittled the list down to the following ten best web conferencing tools and video conferencing software tools for you to consider.

 At the end of 2019, Zoom, which was founded in 2011, had added 1.99 million users.
 Then, the COVID-19 pandemic struck fast and hard in 2020.
 The company claimed that usage had grown to 300 million meeting participants daily — although that’s been questioned.
 Regardless of the exact figures, Zoom has definitely benefited from the crisis.

 For starters, it’s an affordable tool that unifies video conferencing, online meetings, and group messaging into one easy-to-use interface.
 The audio and video quality isn’t too shabby.
 You can effortlessly share Zoom links with others, as well as share screens and schedule events.
 And you can play around with the various virtual backgrounds available for Zoom.

 Does Zoom have flaws?
 Yes.
 However, the company has been trying its best to address them.

 Having initially been released in 2004, it’s no surprise that GoToMeeting has long been considered an online video conferencing leader.
-Mainly because it’s arguably the easiest conferencing platforms to use.
-Just send participants a custom URL and you’re all set.
+Mainly because it’s arguably the easiest conferencing platform to use.
+Just send participants a custom URL, and you’re all set.

 Additionally, GoToMeeting is known for its reliability and ability to work across multiple devices like laptops and phones.
 There are also features like real-time screen sharing, chatting, and the ability to record the session.
 You can also convert videos into slides, invite up to 250 participants and integrate it with your current online calendar.